-This piece was commissioned by the Royal Society of Chemistry* to celebrate International Year of Chemistry 2011.
+This piece was commissioned by the Royal Society of Chemistry* to celebrate International Year of Chemistry 2011 and has enjoyed numerous performances since, including at the Aberdour and Dalkeith (Midfest) festivals in 2014.
 A Persistent Illusion received its first performance at a most memorable and well attended concert given by Hebrides Ensemble in Edinburgh's Canongate Kirk on 12th December 2011, entitled 'A Chemistry of Music'.
 The performers were as follows:

 Jean Johnson - Clarinet

 Click the 'Play' button below to listen to an excerpt from the third movement of the piece, recorded live at the premiere performance.
 This sound clip is made available by kind permission of the performers:

 Click Here to read a review of the concert in the Scotsman newspaper.

 Click Here to download the souvenir concert programme in PDF format.

 Composer Julian Wagstaff writes about A Persistent Illusion:

 "My brief in writing this piece was that it should celebrate the past, present and future of chemistry in Edinburgh and Southeast Scotland.
 The title refers to